GavanWilhite/OpenTemple/README.md

   - 4x panels of 8' x 4' 1/2" plywood

 ### Notes
-  - Holes at the top can be used to hang an object in the center.
-This is a good placement for a wireless speaker.
+  - Holes at the top can be used to hang an object or speaker aloft in the middle.
+  - Burning is easily facilitated by loading wood in from the top of the center chimney

 ## Temple of Invitation